Red 2022 - 2023

 PE:

 The children will have two P.E. sessions.
-Outdoor PE will be taught on a Tuesday.
+Outdoor PE will be taught on a Tuesday with Mr Richards.
 Indoor PE will be taught on a Friday with Soccer Lions.
 In the Spring term, children will be working to improve their body-strength, balance, coordination and agility.
 On these days, the children will need to come to school dressed in their P.E. uniform: navy shorts and light blue t-shirt; navy tracksuit and light blue t-shirt.
 No logos or football kits.
-Trainers should be plain black.
+Trainers should be plain black or plain white.
 All long hair should be tied back and earrings should be removed.

 Homework:

 Weekly recaps will continue to be sent out every Friday on class dojo.
 These weekly recaps will focus on ‘WOW’ words that we have looked at in class, weekly phonics sounds, High frequency words and 2 cheeky challenges based around literacy and maths objectives.
 In addition, we will also continue to send home school books to share with your child.
-Please also continue to practise your child’s key words for Autumn and Spring term.
+Please also continue to practise your child’s tricky words (found on the weekly recap) for Autumn and Spring term.
 We find that writing them out and using them as flash cards often help the children to learn them.

 Useful Information: